ambitioninc/ambition-slack/README.md

 Github
 ------
-A Github hook is provided in the Github app.
+A Github hook is provided in the Github app and exists at the url http://ambition-slack.herokuapp.com/github/.
 This hook should be added as a webhook to every repo, and it should be sent every event from the repo.
 The hook searches for messages about pull requests and about comments on pull requests.
 If a user is tagged, they are notifed by their slack bot with the proper pull request URL.